HookyQR/VSCodeGitHubIssues/README.md

 Clicking the status bar element will open a generated page (stored in `.vscode/GitHubIssue`) with the overview elements of the GitHub Issue.
 Clicking the title of any listed issue will take you to the GitHub site, landing at the issue page.

 **Git Hub Issue** identifies your GitHub project via the `.git/config` file.
-Any config with a https://github.com/:user/:repo(.git) remote url set will be considerd as a GitHub project.
+Any config with a https://github.com/:user/:repo(.git) remote url set will be considered as a GitHub project.

 It is a good idea to seperate your settings between your user settings and workspace settings.
 Especially if you're working on large projects.
 With your user settings describing the assignee filtering, and the workspace settings defining the tags you want to track: